 Do you know what the word kimochi [気持ち] really means in Japanese?
 The word literally means feelings, sensation, and mood, but is that the only meaning of this word?

-In this article, we will delve into and examine in detail the word kimochi and its various meanings and uses in the Japanese language.
+In this article, we will delve deeper and examine the word kimochi and its various meanings and uses in the Japanese language.
 I hope you enjoy this word that expresses a good feeling.

 The meaning of the word kimochi

-The word kimochi is composed of 2 ideograms that mean energy, spirit, mind, and heart (ki - 気) and hold, carry, possess (持ち).
+The word kimochi is composed of 2 ideograms that mean energy, spirit, mind, and heart (ki – 気) and to hold, carry, possess (持ち).
 So we can keep in mind that the word involves holding something in our mind and heart.
-Additionally, it means preparedness, readiness, attitude, and sympathy.
+Furthermore, it means preparation, readiness, attitude, and sympathy.

-Kimochi is used to describe an emotional state, a reflective and irrational feeling, an emotion that cannot be controlled, especially romantic feelings.
-It is also used to express feelings of thanks and love.
-It is also used as an adjective to express displeasure or comfort.
+Kimochi is used to describe an emotional state, a reflexive and irrational feeling, an emotion that cannot be controlled, especially romantic feelings.
+It is also used to express feelings of gratitude and love.
+It is also used as an adjective to express disgust or comfort.

-Despite its global meaning of feeling, this word has gained some popularity on the internet because of its use during sexual intercourse to show pleasure.
-So be careful how you say or use this word, so as not to convey a perverted idea.
+Despite its overall meaning of feeling, this word has gained some popularity on the internet due to its use during sexual relations to demonstrate pleasure.
+So be careful with the way you speak or use this word, so as not to convey a perverted idea.

-There are other words to express feelings like kibun (気分) which is often used to refer to a sensation and feeling of the environment, atmosphere, or physical state like cold and heat, as well as a state of mind or temperament.
+There are other words to express feelings like kibun (気分) which is usually used to refer to a sensation and feeling of the environment, atmosphere, or physical sensations like cold and heat, and also a state of mind or temperament.
 Another word that means to feel is kanji (感じ) which also involves having an impression or feeling something.

-The word kimochi can also be used to mean heart, inclination (decision, choice) and mind (opinion, desire).
-With so many meanings and applications, we must study phrases and contexts to understand the essence of this word that passes many idiomatic meanings.
+The word kimochi can also be used with the meaning of heart, inclination (decision, choice), and mind (opinion, desire).
+With so many meanings and applications, we should study phrases and contexts to understand the essence of this word that conveys many idiomatic meanings.

 We created an article showing other words that are also used to express feelings, you can read this article by clicking here.